google-deepmind/torax/docs/configuration.rst

   with ``nrho_hires = nrho * hi_res_fac``, used for ``j`` to ``psi`` conversions.

-For setting up time-dependent geometry, a subset of varying geometry parameters and input files are defined in a ``geometry_configs`` dict, which is a time-series of {time: {configs}} pairs.
-For example, a time-dependent geometry input with 3 time-slices of FBT geometries can be set up as:
+For setting up time-dependent geometry, a subset of varying geometry parameters and input files can be defined in a ``geometry_configs`` dict, which is a time-series of {time: {configs}} pairs.
+For example, a time-dependent geometry input with 3 time-slices of single-time-slice FBT geometries can be set up as:

 .. code-block:: python